jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 perhaps in the *Yes, Prime Minister*, episode where he complains “*I don’t* know *because I can’t find what questions to* ask *you, and I don’t know what to ask you* because *I don’t know*”.

-One CPO’s form for *eco-movement* had an operator-name box to fill in, so I tried entering other names, I got one success, three failures and a query about what I was playing at.
+One CPO’s form for *eco-movement* had a box to fill in for the operator-name, so I tried entering other names, I got one success, three failures and a query about what I was playing at.
 A few more have emerged since.

 Some CPOs don't publish Open-Data access details, so I had to contact them.
 Three admitted missing the deadline and lacking a data-feed.
 Others replied promptly, I thanked **Osprey Charging**, for being quick and they took an interest in my project - they have an [interesting white paper on costs](https://www.ospreycharging.co.uk/post/cost-of-public-rapid-ev-charging) too.
-Sainsbury's Smart Charge had limited contact options, but had me accessing data with 25 minutes of calling them which was way better than expected.
+Sainsbury's Smart Charge had limited contact options, but had me accessing data with 25 minutes of calling them not just exceeding expectations but setting the fastest response record.

 **Others were slower** but eventually provided access or a form to request it.
 Only one, [Believ](https://www.believ.com/believ-charge-point-live-data/), are **actively obstructive**, their API is rate-limited to 1 single-point request per second, and point IDs aren't made available.
 I had a *Teams* call with three of their senior people, who were firm that they felt sharing what others shared would harm their business.
-I found a workaround but getting points one by one is slow.
+I found a workaround but getting points one by one is *slow*.

-Some CPOS, even major ones, **simply ignore requests**, those in my bad books include **Instavolt**, **Motor Fuel Group**, and **Tesla** - all major players in Rapid charging and **char.gy** and **Total**  among AC point operators.
+Some CPOSs even major ones, **simply ignore requests**, those in my bad books include **Instavolt**, **Motor Fuel Group**, and **Tesla** - all major players in Rapid charging and **char.gy** and **Total**  among AC point operators.
 Calls to **Instavolt** yeilded promises to resolve things which weren't kept.
+A few days before posting this their CEO took an interest via linked-in, but so far, he hasn’t been able to get an answer either.

 Some operators see sharing data as boosting the market and beneficial to them, others seem to see it as beneficial to their competitors or a source of bad PR.